jasontthai/jasonthai.me/_posts/2023-08-21-recipes-for-a-tired-day.md

 - thoughts
 ---

+Have you ever felt so exhausted at the end of the day that you fell asleep as soon as your head hit the pillow?
+I'm not talking about the usual kind of tired that comes from a long day at work or school.
+I'm talking about the kind of tired that makes your whole body feel heavy and your eyelids droop.

-I don't usually get exhausted at the end of the day, given that I have a very sedentary work style.
+I don't usually get this kind of tired, given that I have a very sedentary work style.
 Even daily exercises such as running don't tire me out as much as they used to anymore.
 But, there are a few occasions where I feel drained at the end of the day, which results in a good night's sleep.

 The general recipe is something like so:

 1. Early wake up than usual
 2. Do some running
 3. Drive a lot (which requires constant attention)